Residency Application Timeline

 - Hobbies

-- Ensure all LoRs are in place; set follow-up reminders for those that aren’t.
+- Ensure all available LoRs are uploaded and confirmed in ERAS; set follow-up reminders for those that aren’t.

 - Finalize all MyERAS Application content by the end of August.